 Nicotine dependence can affect anyone who smokes.

 Many people who regularly smoke start when they are teenagers or even younger.
 The younger a person starts smoking, the more likely it is that they will experience dependence.
-One study in the New England Journal of Medicine advises that 80 percent of people with nicotine dependence started before the age of 18 years.
+One study in the New England Journal of Medicine advises that

 A family history of nicotine dependence might also contribute.